 3. Pay the application fee.

 After the Graduate School receives your application, you will be able to pay your application fee.
-The Graduate School only reviews applications for which the $75 (USD) non-refundable 4+1 degree program application fee was successfully paid.
-Log into QuikPay with your Binghamton University user ID and computer account password to pay your application fee.
+The Graduate School only reviews applications for which the $75 (USD) non-refundable accelerated/4+1 degree program application fee was successfully paid.
+Start by activating your account, then follow the instructions to reset your password, log into your new graduate application status page and submit your application fee payment.

 We are happy to be able to grant application fee waivers to CSTEP, EOP, HEOP, LSAMP Program, Project 1000, SEEK Program or TRIO Program (McNair Scholars Program, Student Support Services, Upward Bound, etc.) students and to GEM Fellowship applicants.
 If you are eligible, read, complete and submit the Application Fee Waiver Form.
 The required documents should be emailed to firstname.lastname@example.org.